 Superannuation is a government arrangement to encourage people to accumulate funds to provide them with an income stream when they retire.
-There is no requirement for companies to register for Superannuation.
-However, a company is required to have a default superannuation fund that is "My Super" (low cost) fund.
+A company is required to have a default superannuation fund that is "My Super" (low cost) fund.
 Such a fund needs to comply with a regulated set of features, including:

 Employees have a right to choose their superannuation fund and have hundreds of options.
 They can also use their self-managed superannuation fund.
 The only requirement is that the Australian Government records them as complying superannuation funds and listed in the Super Fund Lookup.